Yashu-Simform/JQuery/JQuery.md

 -   $("<p></p>").text('This element is created using JQuery.')

 ### Methods to remove the elements
--   remove()    ->      removes the specific element
+-   remove()    ->      removes the selected element
--   empty()     ->      remove all children from the specific element
+-   empty()     ->      remove all children from the selected element

 ### How to use
 eg. `<body><div><h1>Oho!</h1></div></body>`